urbit/developers.urbit.org/content/guides/core/hoon-school/J-stdlib-text.md

 +++
-title = "Text Processing I"
+title = "10.
+Text Processing I"
 weight = 10
 nodes = [160, 163]
 objectives = ["Review Unicode text structure.", "Distinguish cords and tapes and their characteristics.", "Transform and manipulate text using text conversion arms.", "Interpolate text.", "Employ sigpam logging levels.", "Create a `%say` generator.", "Identify how Dojo sees and interprets a generator as a cell with a head tag.", "Identify the elements of a `sample` for a `%say` generator.", "Produce a `%say` generator with optional arguments."]
 +++

-#   Text Processing I

 _This module will discuss how text is represented in Hoon, discuss tools for producing and manipulating text, and introduce the `%say` generator, a new generator type.
 We don't deal with formatted text (`tank`s) or parsers here, deferring that discussion.
 Formatted text and text parsing are covered [in a later module](./P-stdlib-io.md)._